Grid homology for singular links in lens space and a resolution cube: An oriented version

 \section{An oriented version}

 This section aims at extending the base ring of our grid homology from $\ZZ/2\ZZ$ to $\ZZ$.
-Our construction follows Chapter 15 of \cite{MR3381987}, Section 3 of \cite{Celoria_2023} and Section 7 of \cite{tripp2021gridhomologylensspace}.
-Oriented resolution cube using braid diagram has also been used in \cite{MR4777638} and \cite{Beliakova2022APO}.
-The strategy will be assigning a sign to each rectangle embedded in the grid diagram, then considering the sign twisted differential and homology.
+Our construction follows \cite[Chapter 15]{MR3381987}, \cite[Section 3]{Celoria_2023} and \cite[Section 7]{tripp2021gridhomologylensspace}.
+The oriented resolution cube using braid diagram has also been used in \cite{MR4777638} and \cite{Beliakova2022APO}.
+The strategy will be assigning a sign to each rectangle embedded in the grid diagram, then considering the sign-twisted differential and homology.